Shanghai Metro: Other controversies

-In June 2012 Shanghai Metro published a post on Weibo asking women to wear more clothing in public.
-The post argues it is not surprising for women to be harassed in the subway if they are wearing revealing clothing and called on women to cherish themselves.
-This post attracted backlash from women's rights advocates and feminists calling the post misogynistic.
+In June 2012, Shanghai Metro published a post on Weibo asking women to wear more clothing in public.
+The post argued that it was not surprising for women to be harassed in the subway if they are wearing revealing clothing and called on women to cherish themselves.
+This post attracted backlash from women's rights advocates and feminists who called the post misogynistic.